Audio-Rochey/TerrainTronics-Harlech-Castle/README.md

 ## Cool use cases
-With it's ability drive 6 high power led's along with 2 more LEDs/ DC Motor from a smart source, existing code examples are available for:

-### DMX Controller

-[Code Link to come]

-I'm addicted to the epic work done by Seb at Atmoseeker ([LINK](https://www.youtube.com/@Atmoseeker)).
-He controls all of his environmental lights using a stage lighting protocol called DMX.
-Many ceiling stage lights use DMX as their control method, along with a Ethernet/Wifi-variation called E.131.
-DMX is designed for stage production where you have scenes, so you can do things like change from night to day.
-Imagine being able to change your ceiling lights from daylight to purples and blues and then having your tabletop buildings switch on their inhouse lights etc!
-Example Code in this github, and pre-programmed version available from https://audio-rochey.github.io/ESP-Web-Tools/
+Driving up to 8 LED's in parallel means that it can be used like a conwy castle board on steroids.
+By changing the code written on the Wemos D1 mini's, interactive lights can be done as well.
+Code examples available here are:
+- Patterns, similar to a player piano
+- 8ch of independent candle flicker
+- Responsive LED's (e.g. depending on a sensor)

 ### Web Controller

-Similar to the DMX controller.
 This one makes a website on your wifi you can visit.

 ## What if you Need inputs?
 The board is designed to use as many of it's pins as outputs.
 D1 and D2 are available to use as INPUT, without any modification.
 Just make sure that you're signals are 3.3V.
 In addition D3 can be used if you solder the solder jumper to D7.
 A0 (Analog Input) is connected to the upper control knob.